moksh-mehta/nasdaq-auction-prediction/README.md

 time to the official closing cross.
 This is the P&L of entering a position after 15:50 and exiting with an auction order at 16:00.

-Predicting the *level* of `cross` is not a real problem: the current mid alone explains ~99.9% of its variance.
-All predictable structure lives in the residual, and the residual is the P&L.

 ## Result

 Ridge on 16 features scores a zero-R² of **0.1213** out-of-sample on 5 held-out